At Goldsmiths we have a range of people in place to help you settle in to life in London and to support you through your studies.

 There are lots of options and people to contact if you or a friend are experiencing an emergency situation or a crisis.
 Find out more on the Goldsmiths Emergency and Crisis Support page.

-For September starters there will be a Welcome Week packed full of events, including an official orientation session led by the International Mobility Team.
+For September starters there will be a Welcome Week packed full of events, including an official orientation session led by the Global Opportunities Team.
 Welcome Week is university-wide, and you’ll have a great time experiencing the Freshers Fayre and everything Goldsmiths has to offer.
 For information, visit our Welcome Week section.

 For January starters there will also be an official orientation session, as well as social events taking place when you arrive to help you get to know your fellow students.
 There will be campus tours so you can adjust to your surroundings, and a Welcome Back Week led by Goldsmiths Students’ Union to help you get involved with activities, entertainment, and events across campus.

 Autumn/Full year 2020 student student orientation will take place from 21 September 2020.

 Spring/Summer 2020 student orientation will take place from 6 January 2020.